-Coronavirus (COVID-19) Pandemic
+COVID-19 Pandemic

-The COVID-19 pandemic continues to evolve, and the extent to which COVID-19 may impact our business will depend on future developments, which are highly uncertain and cannot be predicted with confidence, such as the ultimate geographic spread of the disease, the duration of the pandemic, the emergence and impact of variants, vaccinations, travel restrictions and social distancing in the United States and other countries, business closures or business disruptions, and the effectiveness of actions taken in the United States and other countries to contain and treat the disease.
-We estimate that the COVID-19 pandemic led to an approximate 15 to 25% decline in commercial volume from current customers for the year ended December 31, 2020, and has also impacted opportunities for us to gain new customers with the closing of many physician offices and labs.
+The COVID-19 pandemic continues to evolve, and the extent to which COVID-19 may impact our business will depend on future developments, which are highly uncertain and cannot be predicted with confidence, such as the ultimate geographic spread of the disease, the duration of any outbreaks, travel restrictions and social distancing in the United States and other countries, government-funding for COVID-19 testing, business closures or business disruptions, and the effectiveness of actions taken in the United States and other countries to contain and treat the disease.
 We are continuing to vigilantly monitor the situation with our primary focus on the health and safety of our employees and clients.